 Achieving a superior fit to what’s available as ready-to-wear is one of the principle reasons people sew their own clothes.
 Fitting patterns is one of the most challenging aspects of sewing and as any experienced garment sewer knows, it is a process.
 It begins well before the first pattern piece is cut and continues throughout the entire garment construction process.

-Photo via the Bluprint class Sew the Perfect Fit
+Photo via the Craftsy class Sew the Perfect Fit

 The best way to achieve the most precise fit is to prepare a muslin, or garment prototype.